Scarborough College: History

 The foundation stone for Scarborough College was laid in 1898, and the school opened on 18 September 1901.
 The building was designed by Edwin Cooper and later became Grade II listed.
 By 1907, the school had 70 boys.
 Following the German Navy's Raid on Scarborough, Hartlepool and Whitby in December 1914, the headmaster decided Scarborough was too unsafe for pupils so the school evacuated to Park Hotel, Keswick for a year.
 During World War II, pupils were evacuated to Marske Hall, Swaledale, from 1940 to 1946.
 The Royal Air Force (RAF) commandeered the school site and used it as the base of No. 17 Initial Training Wing, which provided basic training in aircraft mechanics, navigation, meteorology, drill, and physical fitness.
 Among the trainees who graduated No. 17 ITW was Michael Beetham, later Chief of the Air Staff during the Falklands War.

 A considerable fire took place at the school on 10 October 1961, burning down the library and cupola, which were both rebuilt.
 In 1972, the school became coeducational, accepting girls for the first time.
-The first two girls to attend the school were Lindsey Grimstone and Vanessa Gibbon.
 In 2000, Lisvane Prep School moved from Sandybed Lane to the main school site on Filey Road.
 The school adopted the International Baccalaureate in place of A-levels in 2006.
 In 2012, Scarborough College and local prep school Bramcote School merged, and Lisvane was renamed to Bramcote.
 The outgoing head of Bramcote School, Dan Davey, became the new headmaster of Bramcote Junior School.